loopbackio/loopback-governance/docs/project-charter.md

 ex.
 [Node.js TSC Charter](https://github.com/nodejs/TSC/blob/HEAD/TSC-Charter.md#section-8-project-roles)

-The role of a LoopBack Maintainer is given to those that the the LoopBack TSC has confidence in their general understanding of the Project's codebase, and trusts that they are capable for seeking feedback and consensus on non-trivial contributions.
+The role of a LoopBack Maintainer is given to those that the LoopBack TSC has confidence in their general understanding of the Project's codebase, and trusts that they are capable for seeking feedback and consensus on non-trivial contributions.
 This role provides permissions to merge pull requests in the